- ACRONYMS AND DEFINITIONS

 - Suicidal behavior and ideation

 - In adult trials, 0.3% of Saxenda-treated patients reported suicidal ideation compared to 0.1% of placebo-treated patients.
-In a pediatric trial, 1 (0.8%) Saxenda-treated patient died by suicide.
+In a pediatric study, 1 (0.8%) Saxenda-treated patient died by suicide.

 - Monitor patients for depression, suicidal thoughts, or other unusual changes in mood.
 Avoid use in patients with a history of suicidal behavior, and discontinue therapy in patients who develop suicidal ideation.